+Convention Item

-Convention Item boldface text Indicates terms defined in the glossary.
+boldface text Indicates terms defined in the glossary.

 Ctrl+Tab Indicates that you must press two or more keys simultaneously.

-Convention Item

 italics Indicates emphasis or book titles.

 monospace text Indicates code samples, commands and their options, data structures and their members, data types, directories, and filenames and their extensions.
 Monospace text also indicates text that you must enter from the keyboard.

 Examples:

 #include <iostream.h> void main () the pointer psz</iostream.h>

 chmod u+w

 \tux\data\ap

 .doc

 tux.doc

 BITMAP

 float

-monospace Identifies significant words in code.
+monospace boldface text Identifies significant words in code.

-boldface Example:
+Example:

-text void commit ()
+void commit ()

-monospace Identifies variables in code.

-italic Example:

-text String expr

-UPPERCASE Indicates device names, environment variables, and logical operators.

-TEXT Examples:

-LPT1

-SIGNON

-OR

-{ } Indicates a set of choices in a syntax line.
-The braces themselves should never be typed.

-[] Indicates optional items in a syntax line.
+Convention Item monospace Identifies variables in code. italic text Example: cent String expr UPPERCASE Indicates device names, environment variables, and logical operators.
+TEXT Examples: LPT1 SIGNON OR { } Indicates a set of choices in a syntax line.
+The braces themselves should never be typed. [] Indicates optional items in a syntax line.
 The brackets themselves should never be typed.

-Example:

-buildobjclient [-v] [-o name] [-f file-list] [-l file-list]

-Convention Item T Separates mutually exclusive choices in a syntax line.
+Example: buildobjclient [-v] [-o name] [-f file-list] [-1 file-list] Separates mutually exclusive choices in a syntax line.
 The symbol itself should never be typed.
-Indicates one of the following in a command line: ■ That an argument can be repeated several times in a command line ■ That the statement omits additional optional arguments ■ That you can enter additional parameters, values, or other information The ellipsis itself should never be typed.
+Indicates one of the following in a command line: • That an argument can be repeated several times in a command line • That the statement omits additional optional arguments • That you can enter additional parameters, values, or other information The ellipsis itself should never be typed.
 Example: buildobjclient [-v] [-o name] [-f file-list] [-1 file-list] Indicates the omission of items from a code example or from a syntax line.
 The vertical ellipsis itself should never be typed.

-1 Overview of the CORBA Name Service
+Overview of the CORBA Name Service